AdilShamim8/Toolly/README.md

   *"The tools you need to build the future, all in one place."*
 </div>

-Welcome to **Toolly** (also known as **ToolVault**), crafted with purpose and simplicity to empower every developer's journey.
+Welcome to **Toolly**, crafted with purpose and simplicity to empower every developer's journey.
 Here, we don't just provide utilities—we spark creativity, ignite innovation, and remove barriers between your ideas and reality.

 ## Vision